anyahush/the-freefrom-cookbook/README.md

 - Type 'git clone' followed by the url you copied in step 3.
 - Press "Enter" to create the local clone.
 - You can refer to the GitHub documentation for more detailed information on the above process [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+- Follow steps in 'Create MongoDB Database', 'Environment Variables and Setting up the App' and 'Heroku and Deployment' for more information on what is required to run The FreeFrom CookBook.

 ### Create MongoDB Database
 A MongoDB account will be required for this.